MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-wdi-task-p2p-send-request-action-frame.md

 The host may decide to abort this operation and continue/retry the Wi-Fi Direct action frame exchange, so it is important that the device is able to abort this operation quickly.

+## Validation

+For miniport drivers that support WDI version 1.1.8 and later, additional validation of the P2P IEs on outgoing P2P Action Frames has been added.
+This validation addresses a common problem in which the **Configuration Timeout** attribute of the P2P IE has not been converted form units of milliseconds, as provided to the LE in OID_WDI_TASK_P2P_SEND_REQUEST_ACTION_FRAME and [OID_WDI_TASK_P2P_SEND_RESPONSE_ACTION_FRAME](oid-wdi-task-p2p-send-response-action-frame.md), to units of tens of milliseconds, which is the IE format.

+The Wi-Fi Direct and Wi-Fi Direct Services HLK tests will fail for drivers supporting WDI version 1.1.8 and later if the **Configuration Timeout** attribute of the P2P IE is not encoded correctly on an outgoing action frame.
+For WDI versions 1.1.7 and earlier, the tests will print a warning to the test output.

+The WDI interface itself is unchanged and continues to use units of milliseconds just as it did in versions 1.1.7 and earlier.

 ## Task parameters